 While you might feel that chocolate needs no introduction, there’s a surprising amount to learn about what makes one chocolate “fine” and another just “standard.”
 Find out how to identify flavors and compare a variety of chocolates as you pick up details about chocolate.
 Tasting kits are shipped to arrive before the class, each containing full chocolate bars and enough for a couple to enjoy for days after the class.
 Other class options include cheese boards and tinned seafood.

 From $100 per class, including tasting kits.

-This menu, one of many international menu options offered by Cuiline, serves two and takes about 90 minutes for the live online cooking lesson.
-Chef Andrea, who runs a cooking school in Trastevere, Rome, guides you through the class, ending with the rich chocolate dessert.
+This menu, one of many international menu options offered by Cuiline, serves two and takes about 3 hours for the live online cooking lesson.
+Chef Andrea, who runs a cooking school in Trastevere, Rome, guides you through the class.
 Pre-measured pantry items are sent in advance of the class along with a list of fresh ingredients needed.